dentremor/Software-Defined-Infrastrucure/doku.md

 #### Why do organizations sometimes prefer LDAP data repositories rather than using relational database systems?
 ```
 LDAP is very suitable in cases of high read rates and low write rates (write-once-read-many-times).
-Furthermore relational databases like SQL requieres a detailed knowledge about the data structure, which isnt the case when it comes to LDAP.
+Furthermore relational databases like SQL requires a detailed knowledge about the data structure, which isn't the case when it comes to LDAP.
 (ZyTrax, 2019)
 ```

 #### How is the LDIF format being organized?
 Explain the practical use of LDIF data when running a LDAP service.
 ```
-The format is organized with abjects and attributes.
-The LDIF datas describes the directory structure which is needed for exchange
+The format is organized with objects and attributes.
+The LDIF data describes the directory structure which is needed for exchange
 ("Editorial - LDIF", 2021)
 ```